 Every expectant parent wants the very best for their baby, and sometimes the very best way for a baby to be born is by cesarean section.
-When your baby’s birth is a cesarean delivery, the postpartum period and healing process can be even more challenging, primarily because you’re recovering from a major surgery, but also because you may need to take time to grieve the loss of what you’d hoped your birth would be like.
-I hope that when you look at your c-section scar, it will be a reminder of your miracle baby, who grew inside you and was birthed by your body.
+When your baby's birth is a cesarean delivery, the postpartum period and healing process can be even more challenging, primarily because you're recovering from a major surgery, but also because you may need to take time to grieve the loss of what you'd hoped your birth would be like.
+Whether you had a planned Caesarean section or an emergency c-section, I hope that when you look at your c-section scar, it will be a reminder of your miracle baby, who grew inside you and was birthed by your body.

 Before You Leave the Hospital